 ** if you wish to extend your walk to visit our new Trent Port Marina, continue past the Legion towards the red roof building which is the location of Quinte West City Hall and our library.

-Tragically, the Trenton clock tower is all that remains of a of Thomas G. Fuller post office.
-A 19th century world-renowned architect, Fuller is the original designer of the 1859 Centre Block of the Parliament Buildings, and the Library of Parliament.
-During his tenure as Chief Dominion Architect of the Department of Public Works for the Government of Canada from 1881 to 1896, more than seventy monumental post offices of his design where constructed.
+Dominion Architect of the Department of Public Works for the Government of Canada from 1881 to 1896, more than seventy monumental post offices of his design was constructed.
 The best quality limestone was selected from Ox Point Quarries near Belleville, for this project.
-The clocks of the tower were so impressive that the tower was raised ten feet higher than the original design, to a height of ninety feet, so that the clock faces could be seen clearly from the main street
+The clocks of the tower were so impressive that the tower was raised ten feet higher than the original design, to a height of ninety feet, so that the clock faces could be seen clearly from the main street.

 As you walk, our “main street” note that it is a section of Dundas Street W, which is, part of Hwy #2 an original route between what is now Toronto and Montreal.
 Many banks held prominent positions along the main street of Trenton.